-Competition increases productivity, innovation, and economic growth, which makes it a vital factor for job creation, poverty reduction and sustainable development in the Arab region.
-Competition also generates consumer welfare by protecting consumers from abuses of market power and unfair commercial practices.
-The Arab region is in need of effective competition and consumer protection laws and policies, and of strong institutions to enhance the business environment, attract investment and improve economic performance and growth.
+Competition promotes job creation, poverty reduction and sustainable development in the Arab region.
+Competition also supports consumer welfare by protecting consumers from abuses of market power and unfair commercial practices.
+The Arab region needs effective competition and consumer protection laws and policies and strong institutions to enhance the business environment, attract investment and improve economic performance and growth.

-ESCWA promotes dynamic markets and facilitates cooperation among its member States, regional entities and other partners working in the field of competition and consumer protection.
-ESCWA also facilitates regional capacity-building through the annual Competition Forum for the Arab Region, as a central platform for knowledge exchange within the region.
-Moreover, ESCWA strengthens harmonized national competition reforms in line with international standards, while taking into consideration global economic trends and challenges, so as to establish a regional competition framework that reflects the development needs of the Arab region and contributes to the modernization of Arab trade integration and to inclusive sustainable development and growth.
+ESCWA promotes dynamic markets and facilitates cooperation among Member States, regional entities and other partners working in the field of competition and consumer protection.
+ESCWA also facilitates regional capacity-building through the annual Competition Forum for the Arab Region, a central platform for knowledge exchange.
+ESCWA strengthens harmonized national competition reforms in line with international standards while considering global economic trends and challenges to establish a regional competition framework that reflects the development needs of the region and contributes to the modernization of Arab trade integration to inclusive, sustainable development and growth.

 - United Nations Conference on Trade and Development (UNCTAD)

 - Organisation for Economic Co-operation and Development (OECD)

 ESCWA established the Arab Legislative Portal to support Member States in sharing information and resources.
 The portal includes the results of the legislative assessment that ESCWA updates regularly.
 The portal aims to demonstrate the extent to which Arab legislative framework is close to international standards.